SMNT-UK/terraform-provider-endpointmonitor/docs/resources/web_journey_check.md

 - `elemenet_id` (String) The id of the element to check.
 - `elemenet_name` (String) The name of the element to check.
 - `element_content` (String) Filter element matches out by their content.
 - `state` (String) Must be either PRESENT or ABSENT.
-PRESENT means the element must be found oth epage for the check to succeed.
-ABSNET means the element must not be on the page for the check to succeed.
+PRESENT means the element must be found on the page for the check to succeed.
+ABSENT means the element must not be on the page for the check to succeed.

 Read-Only: